leonardojo/ggPlantmap/README.md

 ### Pre-print

+Jo, Leonardo, and Kaisa Kajala. “ggPlantmap: an open-source R package for the creation of informative and quantitative ggplot maps derived from plant images.”
+Journal of Experimental Botany (2024): erae043.

-(current version) Leonardo Jo, Kaisa Kajala. ggPlantmap: an R package for creation of informative and quantitative ggplot maps derived from plant images. bioRxiv 2023.11.30.569429; doi:
+(Pre-print1) Leonardo Jo, Kaisa Kajala. ggPlantmap: an R package for creation of informative and quantitative ggplot maps derived from plant images. bioRxiv 2023.11.30.569429; doi:
 <https://doi.org/10.1101/2023.11.30.569429>

-(previous version) Leonardo Jo, Kaisa Kajala. ggPlantmap: an R package for the graphic mapping of plant images.
+(Pre-print2) Leonardo Jo, Kaisa Kajala. ggPlantmap: an R package for the graphic mapping of plant images.
 Authorea.
 September 21, 2023.
+DOI:
-DOI: 10.22541/au.169531385.58441696/v1
+10.22541/au.169531385.58441696/v1